How to Apply

 - TEST SCORE REQUIREMENTS – GRE scores* are required of all applicants.
 MCAT scores will be accepted in lieu of GRE scores.
 USMLE scores are required of all physician applicants as evidence of U.S. medical training and qualifications.
 Photocopies of USMLE scores are acceptable.
 Non-physicians from other allied health professions, such as Dentistry, Nursing, or Pharmacy, are required to submit applicable test scores as evidence of professional qualifications or licensure.

 Applicants from countries where English is not the primary language must submit official scores of the TOEFL.
-A minimum TOEFL score of 100 on the computer-based test or 600 on the paper-based test is required for admission into the MHS or PhD program.
+A minimum TOEFL score of 100 on the internet-based test or 600 on the paper-based test is required for admission into the MHS or PhD program.

 The GTPCI program may sponsor a student visa for one year of full time study to complete the MHS program.
 Ordinarily, visa sponsorship for PhD applicants will be the responsibility of the sponsoring home clinical department, but in unusual and appropriate situations the GTPCI may sponsor or co-sponsor a visa or visa extension for a PhD student.
 This would be determined on a case by case basis.